-The only way to restore your gun rights after being convicted of a crime in Nevada, is through a pardon.
+The only way to restore your gun rights after being convicted of a crime that prohibits you from owning a firearm in Nevada or the USA, is through a pardon.
 In addition, a pardon will also restore your right to vote and your right to serve on a jury in a civil case.

 A pardon “forgives” a person’s past crime, which is why it restores your gun rights.
 But it does not remove the conviction from your record.
 A pardon board made up of the Governor, Nevada Supreme Court Justices, and the Nevada Attorney General must approve the pardon before it is issued.

 In order to obtain a pardon, an application must be submitted to the Nevada Board of Pardons Commissioners.
 From there, a background check is performed and an investigator reviews your application.
-The wait time to appear in front of the pardon board can be approximately 1 year.
+The wait time to appear in front of the pardon board can be approximately 1 year or longer.
 This is why it is important to have an attorney prepare your pardon application, so as to prevent any unnecessary delays and ensure that the best possible application is submitted on your behalf.
+In some rare cases, the application can be expedited.

 What Does the Board Consider?